 BJJ is harder to learn.
 You’ll need more time to change the color of your belt.

 Krav Maga and BJJ are very different fighting styles.
-BJJ focuses on competitions and legal/illegal moves, while the masters of Israeli martial art can disarm or defeat all kinds of enemies in the split of a second.
+BJJ focuses on competitions and legal/illegal moves, while the masters of Israeli martial art can disarm or defeat all kinds of enemies in a split second.

 Here is a brief recap of the positive and negative sides, differences, and similarities between BJJ and Krav Maga:

-- Krav Maga is way more efficient for self-defense and street fight.
+- Krav Maga is way more efficient for self-defense and street fighting.

-- BJJ is a sports discipline, Krav Maga is a self-defense system without rules.
+- BJJ is a sports discipline, and Krav Maga is a self-defense system without rules.